GYukai/YuLan-Mini/post_train/README.md

 ## 1. Introduction

-We present **YuLan-Mini**, a compact yet powerful model with 2.4 billion parameters.
+We present **YuLan-Mini-Instruct**, a compact yet powerful model with 2.4 billion parameters. **YuLan-Mini-Instruct** represents a post-training adaptation of [YuLan-Mini](https://arxiv.org/abs/2412.17743) base model.
 Through efficient training on open or synthetic data, the model achieves comparable results without sacrificing its core capabilities.
-**YuLan-Mini** is pre-trained on 1.08 trillion tokens and further enhanced through a post-training pipeline incorporating Supervised Fine-Tuning, Preference Finetuning, and Reinforcement Learning to maximize its capabilities.
+**YuLan-Mini-Instruct** is pre-trained on 1.08 trillion tokens and further enhanced through a post-training pipeline incorporating Supervised Fine-Tuning, Preference Finetuning, and Reinforcement Learning to maximize its capabilities.
-Extensive evaluations demonstrate that **YuLan-Mini** achieves state-of-the-art performance, demonstrating competitive performance with leading industrial counterparts across various domains including instruction-following, math, code, and reasoning tasks.
+Extensive evaluations demonstrate that **YuLan-Mini-Instruct** achieves state-of-the-art performance, demonstrating competitive performance with leading industrial counterparts across various domains including instruction-following, math, code, and reasoning tasks.
+Our model is available at https://huggingface.co/yulan-team/YuLan-Mini-Instruct.

 ## 2. Model Overview

-**YuLan-Mini** demonstrates competitive performance compared to similarly sized models, particularly in reasoning tasks involving math and code.
+**YuLan-Mini-Instruct** demonstrates competitive performance compared to similarly sized models, particularly in reasoning tasks involving math and code.
-We evaluate **YuLan-Mini** against other models in the frontier model series with comparable parameter sizes, including Qwen2.5-1.5B-Instruct and Llama3.2-3B-Instruct.
+We evaluate **YuLan-Mini-Instruct** against other models in the frontier model series with comparable parameter sizes, including Qwen2.5-1.5B-Instruct and Llama3.2-3B-Instruct.

 ![result](img/result.png)